stefansl/image-shrinker/README.md

 # Image Shrinker

 SVGO-GUI is not maintained anymore.
 So I decided to rebuild it with Electron.
 Image Shrinker (prev.
-SVG Shrinker) is a tool to minify images and graphics using [pngquant](https://pngquant.org/), [jpegtran-bin](https://github.com/imagemin/jpegtran-bin) and [SVGgo](https://github.com/svg/svgo).
+SVG Shrinker) is a tool to minify images and graphics using [pngquant](https://pngquant.org/), [mozjpg](https://github.com/mozilla/mozjpeg) and [SVGgo](https://github.com/svg/svgo).

 ![Screenshot Imageshrinker](https://raw.githubusercontent.com/stefansl/image-shrinker/dev/assets/img/screen.min.png "Screenshot Image Shrinker")

 ## How to use
-Drag your image file onto the Image Shrinker window and it will saved in the same folder as reduced SVG.
+Drag your image file onto the Image Shrinker window and it will saved in the same folder as reduced image.
 The original graphic will be not replaced.

 ## Download and Installation on MacOsX